Pillar III · position

 What operations is owed.
 What must be owned, taken back, formalized, named.

 Not requests.
 The working terms for a substrate operations can answer for.
-The architecture is what makes them deliverable.

 Our Claim